radius-project/docs/docs/content/getting-started/tutorial/_index.md

    - A MongoDB container
    - An Azure CosmosDB w/ Mongo API

+> You can view and download the source code in the [samples repo](https://github.com/project-radius/samples).
+For access fill out [this form](https://aka.ms/ProjectRadius/GitHubAccess).

 ### `frontend` container

 The example website is a single-page-application (SPA) with a Node.JS backend running in a [container]({{< ref container >}}).
 The SPA sends HTTP requests to the Node.JS backend to read and store todo items.